exercisedb-pro/exercisedb-dataset/README.md

 This dataset is provided under a commercial license.
 Purchase grants you the right to use it in personal and commercial projects.
-Redistribution, resale, or public sharing of the dataset is not permitted.

 > ⚠️ **Redistribution or resale of the dataset is not permitted.**